starwit/lj-projectbuilder/docs/build-release-mgmt.md

+---
+layout: page
+title: Release Management
+permalink: /release-management/
+---

 # Build and Release Management

 ## CICD Workflow

 The following descriptions are based on gitflow best practices.
 Creating new features or bugfixes and release them is don by following steps:

 1. Create feature ticket
 2. Create new branche by using name `[feature|bugfix]/#<ticketNumber>-<description>`
 3. Commit changes by using following message format: `<type>[optional scope]: <description>`.
 Types are: feat, fix, chore, docs, style, refactor, perf, test
 4. Create pull request for merge into develop.
 Merging to develop automatically executes build and publish for project
 5. Create patch release by merging into main